bscotch/rumpus-ce/README.md

 ### Creating a client instance

-All usage is centered around instances of the RumpusCE client.
+All usage is centered around instances of the RumpusCE SDK client.

 Delegation keys are optional in general, but are required for many specific actions.
 You can set a default delegation key